John Phillips (American football): Denver Broncos

 On July 28, 2016, Phillips was signed as a free agent by the Denver Broncos.
 He overcame a serious ankle injury he suffered in his second day in training camp to make the team.
 On November 5, he was released by the Broncos.
-He appeared in 8 games with 3 starts, registering 5 receptions for 40 yards and one touchdown.
+He appeared in eight games with three starts, registering five receptions for 40 yards and one touchdown.

 New Orleans Saints

 On November 7, 2016, he was claimed off waivers by the New Orleans Saints.
-He appeared in 8 games (4 starts), making 5 receptions for 32 yards, while contributing as a blocking tight end and on special teams.
+He appeared in eight games (four starts), making five receptions for 32 yards, while contributing as a blocking tight end and on special teams.

 On March 29, 2017, Phillips re-signed with the Saints on a one-year contract.
 On August 29, Phillips was placed on injured reserve, and later released on September 8.
 He was re-signed on December 19, but was once again released on December 29.
 He was re-signed again on January 3, 2018.
-He appeared in one regular season game and didn't record any stat.
+He appeared in one regular season game and did not record any stat.

 On August 5, 2018, Phillips re-signed with the Saints.
 He was released on September 1.

 Arizona Cardinals

 On October 30, 2018, he was signed by the Arizona Cardinals to serve as a blocking tight end.
-He appeared in the final 8 games (4 starts), making 3 receptions for 38 yards.
-He wasn't re-signed after the season.
+He appeared in the final eight games (four starts), making three receptions for 38 yards.
+He was not re-signed after the season.

 Kansas City Chiefs

 On May 20, 2019, Phillips signed with the Kansas City Chiefs.
 On May 28, he was released after spending eight days in training camp.
-He finished his career after appearing in 120 games with 43 starts, while recording 58 receptions for 426 yards and 5 touchdowns.
+He finished his career after appearing in 120 games with 43 starts, while recording 58 receptions for 426 yards and five touchdowns.